Rich Semantic Knowledge Enhanced Large Language Models for Few-shot Chinese Spell Checking: Experiments

 \subsection{Implementation Details}

-In all CSC models in comparative experiments, the parameters are set to the optimal parameters in the open source code corresponding to the model.
-In order to achieve few-shot scenarios, all comparative experiments randomly selected 10 pieces of data from the training set, trained for 1000 rounds, and then selected the round with the best performance.
+For all methods, the settings of hyper-parameters follow the optimal parameters in the open source code corresponding to the model.
+In order to achieve few-shot scenarios, all contrast experiments randomly selected 10 samples of data from the training set, trained for 1000 epochs, and then selected the best performance.
 The LLMs experiment uses the same few-shot prompt designed for CSC task as RS-LLMs, but does not add semantic information.
-In gpt-3.5-turbo-related experiments, we set the temperature to 0.8.
-In glm-3-turbo-related experiments, we set the temperature to the default 0.95.
 All experiments were conducted on a RTX-4090 with 24G memory.